berkleysayaka/DATA205-berkleysayaka/README.md

 # Research Questions
-1. To what extent does the DMV area approve differences in mortgage loans based on income, gender, race, place, age, and agency?
+1. To what extent does the DMV area approve differences in mortgage loans based on income, sex, Ethnicity, place, age, and lender(financial institution)?
-2. Is the probability of being approved for a mortgage loan high or low within the DMV, and does it differ geographically?
+3. Is the probability of being approved for a mortgage loan high or low within the DMV, and does it differ geographically?
-3. Is there stratified or digressive rationality in mortgage lending in the DMV area?
+4. Is there stratified or digressive rationality in mortgage lending in the DMV area?